 Most people quickly get outraged when cops abuse their power over citizens or when a big corporation mistreats an employee.
 We often fail to confront this imbalance in our own home, especially when it’s against our family’s smallest person.
 Why is there such a disconnect between the power disparity from a parent to a child?

 I think it’s fair to say no one would ever argue against the fact that an adult man is stronger and more capable of surviving in the world than a child.
 If you get abused at work, you can quit and have the option of finding another job.
 When I think about my role as the father in my home, I really had to understand how powerful that was.
 I needed to be honest about how I treated my children, not just because it is wrong to harm others, but because they really had nowhere else to go.
 When things get tough, or they need help, it was me they were coming to for support.
-How could I ever look in the mirror when I knew deep down that I would be abusing this power, but I would be failing as a protector.
+How could I ever look in the mirror when I knew deep down that I would be abusing this power, and I would be failing as a protector.

 We have probably all witnessed a father yelling, screaming, degrading, or criticizing their children while out in public.
 This is a clear indication of the abuse of a father’s power.
 It is a horrible occurrence, and something no child should go through.
 Once we can change our mindset of what a real male role model should look like in the home and become responsible for the effect of our own words, we will start to take notice of how damaging these words are.